gwren42/gwren42.github.io/_posts/2024-11-22-first-post.md

 ## First Post
 ---
-This GitHub Pages account was set up 11/22/24 using <a href="https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html">instructions provided by Chad Baldwin.</a>
+This GitHub Pages account was set up 11/22/24 using <a href="https://chadbaldwin.net/2021/03/14/how-to-build-a-sql-blog.html">instructions and code provided by Chad Baldwin.</a>

 #### Some T-SQL Code